sunnyshi0310/KoopmanRobo/README.md

 - Visualize and evaluate the performance of the learned controller
 - Understand how changing the **lifting function dictionary**, **MPC parameters**, or **training data** affects performance

 The implementation emphasizes clarity and educational value — the code is intentionally simple and not optimized for performance.
-We recommend investigating the impact of different dictionary selections and experimenting with various approaches to estimate the Koopman operator using the code provided by [Pan *et al.* (2024)](https://doi.org/10.21105/joss.05881).
-Additionally, designing and implementing different controllers can be explored using examples provided in [Folkestad & Burdick (2021)](https://arxiv.org/abs/2105.08036), while the scripts used in [Abraham & Murphey (2019)](https://arxiv.org/abs/1906.05194) and [Folkestad, Pastor & Burdick (2020)](https://arxiv.org/abs/2004.01708) offer insights into active data collection.
+Please refer to the recommended reading for advanced implementation.

 ---
 ## 🚀 Getting Started